 13. Use Energy In Non Peak Hours

 See if OhmConnect, a startup that created a unique system to pay users to save energy during peak hours, is available in your area.
+Off-peak hours puts less strain on the utility companies and energy grids.

 14. The Correct Burner